numpy/numpy/doc/source/user/basics.performant_code.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Inter-process communication (IPC) can introduce significant overhead due to data serialization and transfer between processes.
 In Python, only picklable objects are allowed to be passed between processes.
-Due to this nature, multiprocessing is not suitable for the program which needs to synthesize data between processes frequently.
+Due to this limitation, multiprocessing is not suitable for programs which needs to serialize data between processes frequently.

 To reduce communication overhead, consider the following strategies: